codatio/codat-docs/docs/using-the-api/webhooks/troubleshooting.md

 :::

-## Recover failed messages
+## Recover failed and missed messages

+There are two types of messages that can be recovered:

+- **Failed messages** occur when all attempts to deliver the message have been exhausted.
+- **Missed messages** result from scenarios such as the endpoint being disabled, the endpoint not existing at the time of sending (but created afterward), or the endpoint initially configured to listen to other event types and now updated to include additional ones.

 If you want to resend or recover one or more messages in case of your app's downtime or incorrect configuration, you can do so in the [Codat Portal](https://app.codat.io/monitor/events).

 Navigate to **Monitor > Webhooks > Events > Endpoints** to view your consumer endpoints and retry the messages manually or automatically.